 The standardized threading interface in C++11 is composed of the following components.

 - Condition variables

-To 2:Tasks are a relatively modern concept.
+To 2:Tasks is a relatively modern concept.
 Tasks consist of two components, which are connected by a communication channel.
-One component as endpoint of the channel produces the result, while the other endpoint consumes it.
+As an endpoint of the channel, one component produces the result while the other endpoint consumes it.
 The producer is called Promise, the consumer Future.

 To 3: Thread local data is data - such as it is easy to guess from the name- that explicitly belongs to one thread.

 To 4:Condition variables enables it to implement producer/consumer workflows.
 The consumer waits for the notification of the producer so that he can continue his work.

 The next C++ standards are planned for 2017 and 2020.
 C++17 and C++20 will consist of many extensions around the multithreading capabilities of the existing standard.
 Because the existing functionality is very basic.
 These changes will likely include the following three exciting features:

 - Automatically parallelizing or vectorizing algorithms of the Standard Template Library (STL)